rewgs/open-stage-control-ts/resources/docs/docs/remote-control.md

 #### `/EDIT id properties options`

 Apply a set of options to an existing widget by replacing the old ones with the new ones.
+This ignores the widget's `lock` property.

 - `id`: `string`, widget's `id`